trigaten/Learn_Prompting/src/pages/faq.md

 Yes, the [course](https://learnprompting.org/docs/intro) is completely free and open source.
 We do not charge for any of the content on this website.

+> Is prompt engineering a real job?

+Yes, **but** most prompt engineering jobs require other skills such as coding and teaching.
+We prefer to view prompt engineering as a very powerful skill that can be used in many different jobs.

 > I’ve never prompted before - can I still take this course?

 Yes!
 This course is designed to be accessible to everyone, regardless of prior experience.
 We recommend starting with the [basics](https://learnprompting.org/docs/intro) and working your way up from there.